 First, a disclaimer – gender swaying theories aren’t guaranteed for success and aren’t always backed by science.

-At the end of the article, I’ve included details of a more recent book to be published, which is based on scientific research.
+At the end of the article, I’ve included details of a more recently published, which is based on current scientific research.

-As far as BellyBelly is concerned, we believe the very best outcome is a healthy baby.
+As far as BellyBelly is concerned, we believe the very best outcome is getting to welcome a baby, regardless of their sex.

-So it’s important to bear that in mind as you read about how to conceive a girl.
+So, it’s important to bear that in mind as you read about how to conceive a girl (or how to conceive a boy).

 However, we do understand that couples around their world have their own personal reasons for wanting to try for a baby girl.